mgumz/knut/README.md

 serving both resources on different http-ports, without exposing the rest of my $HOME, without any copying of the files or folders to another place.

-I also want to map resources to uris adhoc, without any complex config files or any other voodoo.
+I also want to map resources to URIs, adhoc, without any complex config files or any other voodoo.

 And sometimes it's quite handy to just tell someone to POST stuff to a